AdaMerging: Adaptive Model Merging for Multi-Task Learning: Experiment Results

+\textbf{Visualization of Spearman's Correlation Coefficient Between Entropy and Loss}.
+As shown in Fig.~\ref{fig:correlation_avg_Appendix}, we show the correlation changes of unsupervised entropy minimization and supervised cross-entropy loss at different training stages (i.e., the number of iterations are \{0, 100, 200, 300, 400, 500\} respectively).
+We observe that in the merging coefficients learning process of AdaMerging, entropy minimization and cross-entropy loss always have a high correlation.
+Therefore, entropy minimization can be used as a surrogate objective to optimize model merging coefficients.

 \textbf{Visualization of Correlation between Entropy and Loss}.
-As shown in Fig.~\ref{fig:correlation_appendix}, we analyze the correlation between the entropy and the model’s prediction loss for eight tasks (or datasets).
+As shown in Fig.~\ref{fig:correlation_appendix}, we analyze the correlation between the entropy and the model’s prediction loss for eight tasks (or datasets) on the initial merged model.
 As described in Sec.~\ref{subsubsec:entropy_optimization}, in each dataset, we sort the entropy on the test samples from small to large into eleven groups and observe the average loss of sample prediction within each group.
 We observe that groups with smaller entropy generally have smaller average losses.
-Therefore, it is reasonable to take entropy minimization as an optimization surrogate objective for loss minimization.
+Therefore, it is reasonable to take Shannon entropy minimization as an unsupervised optimization surrogate objective for loss (e.g., cross-entropy) minimization.